chocobanaa/FCND-controls/README.md

 # Implemented Controller

 ### GenerateMotorCommands() ###
- Individual motor thrust commands can be calculate the using following
+ Individual motor thrust commands can be calculate the using following eq

 	 [1   1   1  -1   [f1    [collectiveThrustCmd
 	  1  -1   1   1    f2     momentCmd.x / armLength